Group identities on symmetric units under oriented involutions in group algebras: Results

-As a corollary following the arguments in Dooms and Ruiz \cite[Corollary 3.7]{DRM:07}, we obtain a characterization of the locally finite groups with semiprime group algebra such that the set of $\circledast$-symmetric units is GI.
+As a corollary following the arguments in Dooms and Ruiz \cite[Corollary 3.7, p.
+749]{DRM:07}, we obtain a characterization of the locally finite groups with semiprime group algebras such that the set of $\circledast$-symmetric units is GI.

 \begin{cor} Let $g\mapsto g^\ast$ be an involution on a locally finite group $G$, $\sigma:G\rightarrow \{\pm 1\}$ a non-trivial orientation and $\mathbb{F}$ an infinite field with $\car(\mathbb{F})=p\neq 2$ such that $\mathbb{F}G$ is semiprime.
 Suppose one of the following conditions holds: